mindspore-lab/mindcv/docs/en/classification/definition.md

-# Definition and Positioning
+# What is MindCV

-MindSpore CV suite is an open-source toolkit for computing visual directions based on MindSpore.
-It is mainly used to develop image classification tasks.
-It contains a large number of classic and cutting-edge deep learning classification models, such as ResNet, ViT, and SwinTransformer.
+MindCV is an open source toolbox for computer vision research and development based on [MindSpore](https://www.mindspore.cn/en).
+It collects a series of classic and SoTA vision models, such as ResNet and SwinTransformer, along with their pretrained weights.
+SoTA methods such as AutoAugment are also provided for performance improvement.
+With the decoupled module design, it is easy to apply or adapt MindCV to your own CV tasks.